 Spem has the following phonemes (sounds that are treated by the language as indivisible, and in this case all of them are).
-Where there's not an unambiguous English letter that corresponds, I'll indicate the sound by giving an example word and highlighting only the relevant letters.
+Where there's not an unambiguous English letter that corresponds, I'll indicate the sound by giving an example word and highlighting the relevant letters.

 |symbol||English equivalent if necessary||Unicode hex number|